 At the event there is food for sale, live music, games for children and lots of people wearing yellow shirts and the colours of the Colombian flag.

 In 2020 the Colombian Picnic was tentatively scheduled to take place on Sunday, July 19th.
 The picnic was unable to take place due to COVID-19.
-Hopefully it will be back for 2021.
+It doesn’t look like the event happened in 2021 either.
+Hopefully it will be back for 2022.

 Where and When

 In 2019 the Colombian Independence Picnic was going to take place on Sunday, August 11th, at Central Park which is bordered by Kingsway, Boundary Road, Imperial Street and Patterson Avenue in Burnaby.
 The park’s physical address is 3883 Imperial Street.

-The event in 2019, however, was postponed.
+The event, however, was postponed.
 It did not happen on August 11th as originally planned.
 In 2020 the organizers were hoping to hold the event at Central Park on the Sunday of July 19th, but the spread of the COVID-19 pandemic meant the event was unable to take place.
-Dates and details for 2021 are to be confirmed.
+Dates and details for 2022 are to be confirmed.

 The Colombian Independence Picnic usually takes place close to the middle of Central Park, at the northern end of the Upper Pond, from around noon until 5 pm.